We are sorry to hear that you are not feeling well and have tested positive for COVID-19.

 - You should avoid close contact with anyone outside of your room.

-- If you are out of your assigned room, you are required to wear a well fitting mask (like a medical mask or a KN95 mask) except when you are showering, bathing, or performing facial grooming or oral hygiene tasks.
+- If you are out of your assigned room, you are required to wear a well-fitting mask (like a medical mask or a KN95 mask) except when you are showering, bathing, brushing teeth, shaving and sleeping.

 - You should not go to work.